jduthon/SwiftGuideline/README.md

 [subview, anotherSubview].forEach { view.addSubview($0) }
 ```

-There are some disadvantages to using `forEach` over `for-in` which you should probably be
+There are some disadvantages of using `forEach` over `for-in` which you should probably be
 aware of.

 ```swift